michal-h21/lua-uca/README.md

 The special keyword "others" means that the scripts that follows in the table will be sorted at the very end.

+## Unicode normalization

+By default, no Unicode normalization is used internally.
+You can explicitly request normalization that use the [Uninormalize package](https://ctan.org/pkg/uninormalize?lang=en).
+Note that it will significantly increase the procesing time.

+There are two normalization methods, NFC and NFD.
+They can be enabled using `collation.use_nfc()` and `collation.use_nfd()` functions.

 # What is missing